paladique/cosmosdb-nosql-copilot/quickstart.md

 # Semantic Kernel

-This project highlights the LLM orchestration SDK created by Microsft Research called, Semantic Kernel.
+This project highlights the LLM orchestration SDK created by Microsoft Research called, Semantic Kernel.
 Semantic Kernel is an open-source SDK that lets you easily build agents that can call your existing code.
 As a highly extensible SDK, you can use Semantic Kernel with models from OpenAI, Azure OpenAI, Hugging Face, and more!
 You can connect it to various vector databases using built-in connectors.
 By combining your existing C#, Python, and Java code with these models, you can build agents that answer questions and automate processes.

 The usage in this sample is very simple and just show the built-in plugins for OpenAI, intended to just give you a quick start in exploring its features and capabilities.